Boost Your Immune System with Make-Your-Own-Elderberry-Syrup

 I often double or even quadruple this recipe, and store the excess in our extra fridge.
 Multiplying the recipe to use 2 cups of elderberries will yield about 1 quart of finished syrup.

-- Combine all ingredients except honey and bring to boil.
+- Combine all ingredients except honey in a pot on the stove and bring to boil.

 - Turn down heat and simmer for 30 minutes or until reduced.